dimitrit/figforth/README.md

 This fig-FORTH implementation includes the following custom words:

 `FILE cccc`
-Closes the current .FRT file, and opens the given file.
+Closes the current .FTH file, and opens the given file.

 ## fig-FORTH Editor
-The fig-FORTH EDITOR<sup>3</sup> is included in the `SCREENS.FRT` file:
+The fig-FORTH EDITOR<sup>5</sup> is included in the `SCREENS.FTH` file:
 ```
-A>FORTH SCREENS.FRT

-Z80 fig-FORTH 1.3a
+FILE SCREENS ok
 7 12 INDEX

   7 ( fig-FORTH EDITOR V2.0 SCR 1 of 6)